nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 	Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): <YOUR_REGION>

 Generate new API signing key.
 For the location accept default.
+Don't use a passphrase for the private key.

 	Do you want to generate a new RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
 [Y/N]: Y